swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 that we are on the other side of the hump the considerable payoff is self-evident.

-Case in point, Mike Fike's
+Case in point, Mike Fikes's
 [Ambly REPL](https://github.com/omcljs/ambly) delivers a seamless live experience when developing iOS applications without requiring tethering or XCode beyond the initial install.
 Using a slick